Computing in a Faulty Congested Clique: Introduction

 \subsection{Our Contribution}

-Our treatment of \clique and \fclique algorithms goes through circuits.
-This is aligned with prior work of \cite{DruckerKO13}, which show how to compute circuits with \clique algorithms.
+Our treatment of \clique and \fclique algorithms goes through circuits, as was also done in the follow-up work of \cite{CFGS25}, and is aligned with prior work of \cite{DruckerKO13} which show how to compute circuits with \clique algorithms.
 For completeness and for setting the ground with the terminology that we need, we define in Section \ref{sec:preliminaries} the concept of \emph{layered circuits}.
 Roughly speaking, these are circuits whose gates can be nicely split into layers, with wires only between two consecutive layers.
 When we compute a circuit by a \clique or \fclique algorithm, we assign each node with the task of computing some of the gates in a layer, which we refer to as this node's \emph{part}.
+Note that a node always refers to a computing component in the \clique or \fclique model, while we use gates and wires to refer to circuits.

 Layered circuits can be parametrized by what we call their \emph{parallel partition parameter}.
 Informally, this parameter relates to the number of gates that have wires into and from the gates of any node's part.
 This captures the amount of ``communication'' between layers when we later interpret them as \clique algorithms.
 Intuitively, we say that a layered circuit has a parallel partition of $n^{\f}$ when its gates have wires into/from $O(n^{1+\f})$ gates in other parts.
 Thus, when we compute a layer of the circuit by a \clique algorithm, the multiplicative overhead beyond the $n$ elements that each node can send/receive in a round is $O(n^{\f})$.
 This means that the \clique algorithm will incur this number of rounds per layer that it computes.
 It is not hard to show that any \clique algorithm that runs in $T$ rounds has a circuit of depth $O(T)$ with a 1-parallel partition ($\f=0$).
-We do so in Lemma \ref{lem:clique_to_circ} in Section \ref{appendix:clique2circuit}.
+Notably, this \emph{does not} depend on any non-adaptivity assumption on the \clique algorithm (that is, this applies also to algorithms in which the communication pattern may depend on the inputs).
+We show this in Lemma \ref{lem:clique_to_circ} in Section \ref{appendix:clique2circuit}.

 Our key insight, is that for handling faults in the \fclique model, we can exploit additional parameters of a circuit that we wish to compute.
 To this end, we define two additional parameters, which we call \emph{communication locality} and \emph{computation locality}.
 These help us capture the amount of ``locality'' between layers when we later interpret them as \fclique algorithms.
 Informally, the computation locality of a layered circuit is $n^{\zeta}$ when in each layer, each of the $n$ parts can be split to $O(n^{\zeta})$ pieces of $n$ gates (for a total of at most $O(n^{1+\zeta})$ gates).
 The communication locality is $n^{\xi}$, when for each of the $n$ parts, the number of pieces of other parts that have incoming wires into it is at most $O(n^{\xi})$.